-- Nominate a responsible gender equality audit data custodian within your defined entity and ensure you have appropriate filing systems and data security for storing the data in advance of uploading it to the Commission's reporting platform - Communicate with your workforce about why you are undertaking a workplace gender audit process, how you will be going about it and anticipated timeframes.
+5 Estimated guide only.
+The time required to undertake a workplace gender audit may be longer for your particular organisational context.
+This timeframe is based on the estimated time commitment indicated by participants in the Gender Equality Act Implementation Pilot run by the Department of Premier and Cabinet (DPC) in 2019-20.
+Workplace gender auditing process We recommend the following process is undertaken to complete your workplace gender audit.
+Stage 1 - Preparatory stage - Nominate a responsible gender equality audit data custodian within your defined entity and ensure you have appropriate filing systems and data security for storing the data in advance of uploading it to the Commission's reporting platform - Communicate with your workforce about why you are undertaking a workplace gender audit process, how you will be going about it and anticipated timeframes.
 Also explain that you will be undertaking a consultation process following the audit to help inform the development of your GEAP6 - 3.
 Using the table of data measures below, map each data measure with an associated data source from across your defined entity7 (suggested time commitment: 3 days).
 Where data is unavailable, consider whether you can establish a new method of collecting that data ahead of the audit deadline of 30 June 2021.
-If not, include this as an action in your GEAP - Speak with the people or teams who can help extract data from relevant systems or files, to establish a process and timeline for data collection (suggested time commitment: 2 days).
-This may include workforce data, recruitment data, training data, payroll data and employee experience survey data - Identify any risks or challenges with collecting workplace gender audit data, and work with colleagues to resolve issues where possible (suggested time commitment: 1 day)

-Stage 2 - Data collection and analysis stage

-- 6. As soon as possible after 30 June 2021, work with the relevant people and teams (identified in the preparatory stage above) to collect and/or extract data (table of data measures set out below) for your workplace gender audit (suggested time commitment: 3 days) - 7.
-Perform data quality assurance, such as checking for duplicates or abnormal figures, to ensure that the data is as accurate as possible (suggested time commitment: 2 days)8 - 8.
-Analyse your data to assess the state and nature of gender inequality in your workplace (suggested time commitment: 4 days)8 - Finalise the results of your workplace gender audit and use this information as the basis for consultations9 for your GEAP development (suggested time commitment: 3 days not including consultation)

-For information on how to develop your GEAP, including conducting meaningful consultation, please refer to the GEAP guidance on our website.
+If not, include this as an action in your GEAP - 4.
+Speak with the people or teams who can help extract data from relevant systems or files, to establish a process and timeline for data collection (suggested time commitment: 2 days).
+This may include workforce data, recruitment data, training data, payroll data and employee experience survey data - 5.
+Identify any risks or challenges with collecting workplace gender audit data, and work with colleagues to resolve issues where possible (suggested time commitment: 1 day) Stage 2 - Data collection and analysis stage - 6.
+As soon as possible after 30 June 2021, work with the relevant people and teams (identified in the preparatory stage above) to collect and/or extract data (table of data measures set out below) for your workplace gender audit (suggested time commitment: 3 days) - Perform data quality assurance, such as checking for duplicates or abnormal figures, to ensure that the data is as accurate as possible (suggested time commitment: 2 days)8 - Analyse your data to assess the state and nature of gender inequality in your workplace (suggested time commitment: 4 days)8 - 9.
+Finalise the results of your workplace gender audit and use this information as the basis for consultations9 for your GEAP development (suggested time commitment: 3 days not including consultation) For information on how to develop your GEAP, including conducting meaningful consultation, please refer to the GEAP guidance on our website.
 6 Further guidance about how to engage and communicate with your workforce about your obligations under the Gender Equality Act 2020 will be available on our website in early 2021.
 7 You may identify existing gender auditing mechanisms in your workplace, which will complement the results of your workplace gender audit in your GEAP development process.
 For example, this may include Workplace Equality and Respect self-assessments, Athena SWAN or Workplace Gender Equality Agency related information.
 8 The Commission will provide further guidance on performing data quality assurance and data analysis in early 2021.
 9 Guidance on how to undertake meaningful consultation is included in the Gender Equality Action Plan guidance available on our website.